 We continued our new series called “Epic Fail?” at Gateway Church in Austin.

-This week the message was on Moral Failure.
+This week the message was on overcoming a broken heart.

 Discuss ways to apply the message here: